 - Environmental Health Track Overview

 Each track consists of 14 course units, of which 9 are required.
 If taken full time, the program can be completed within two years.
-A description of the required courses is attached.

 Core Curriculum Required Courses

 |PUBH 501: Introduction to Biostatistics||1.0|

 |PUBH 502: Introduction to Principles and Methods of Epidemiology||1.0|